mikehostetler/fly-minio/README.md

 ## Deploy

-To host uptime kuma on Fly.io clone this repo, enter the folder and run:
+To host minio on Fly.io clone this repo, enter the folder and run:

 ```
 fly launch \